 Q: What about Associations and Non-Profits; are they also Legal Entities?

-A: Incorporated non-profits, like 501(c)3 organizations, as well as any organization that is created by the filing of a public document with a Secretary of State or similar office, are considered to be Legal Entities, and will be asked to provide Beneficial Ownership information.
-If no one is considered to be an owner, then only the ‘control’ information is required (e.g. the name of one individual with significant responsibility to control, manage, or direct the organization.
+A: Incorporated non-profits, any organization that is created by the filing of a public document with a Secretary of State or similar office are considered to be Legal Entities.
+Only the "control" information is required (e.g. the name of one individual with significant responsibility to control, manage, or direct the organization.
 Examples include an executive officer or senior manager, CEO, CFO, COO, president, vice president, treasurer, etc.)

 Unincorporated associations do not fall under the legal entity definition, and are not required to provide Beneficial Ownership information.

-Q: Who is the Beneficial Owner and Responsible Individual?
+Q: Who is the Beneficial Owner and Controlling Person?

 A: The FinCEN rule defines a Beneficial Owner as each of the following: